SquireTournamentServices/SquireDesktop/README.md

 ###### Installing on Windows
 Install:
  - Visual Studio Build Tools (default options are fine)

-Install qtcreator (sorts most things out for you) Build in qtcreator (it is easier I promise)
+ - QtCreator (sorts most things out for you)
+Build in qtcreator (it is easier I promise)

 ###### Installing on Mac